nicolas-fremondiere/AntColony/Doc/Documentation.md

 ### Our goal
 The goal of this project is to simulate the behavior of an ant colony.
-It is developed as a school project in C++ with Gtkmm3 as an ihm library.
+It is developed as a school project in C++ with QT as a graphical library.

 ###Problematic
 - How to simulate an ant ?